Rewa Prasad Dwivedi: Career

 Dwivedi was emeritus professor of Sanskrit at the Banaras Hindu University, Varanasi, India, where he taught Sanskrit Literature from 1969 to 1995.
 He was Dean, Faculty of Sanskrit Vidya and Dharm Vijnan for three 2-year terms between 1979 and 1989, and multi-term Head of the Sanskrit Literature Department at this faculty.
 He was also a Member of Banaras Hindu University's Executive Council as well as its Academic Council.
 Before joining Banaras Hindu University, he taught Sanskrit literature in various roles in India's central state Madhya Pradesh's colleges in Raipur and Indore.
 Dwivedi has served on various national policy-making bodies for Sanskrit education in India.

 In the early 1980s, Dwivedi organized the World Sanskrit Conference at Banaras Hindu University.
 He traveled to the US, Canada, and Europe to participate in other World Sanskrit Conferences as part of Government of India's delegation, American Oriental Society Meeting, and in personal capacity to conduct manuscript reviews at institutions such as Harvard University's Houghton Library.

 Dwivedi was the founder of a non-profit institution Kalidas Sansthan in Varanasi.
 This institute has published books in Sanskrit literature.
-After retiring from official role at Banaras Hindu University, Dwivedi continued to read, research and create literature daily in his personal study and library, where he also taught students from the nearby campus of Banaras Hindu University, or elsewhere, free of charge.
+After retiring from official role at Banaras Hindu University, Dwivedi continued to read, research and create literature daily in his personal study and library, where he also taught students from the nearby campus of Banaras Hindu University free of charge.